Laws of Indices

 • Simplify expressions with indices by applying the appropriate laws.

-Solving Equation with Indices
+Solving Problems Involving Indices

 Important Concepts